-Our bicycle fitting services draw from the deep well of experience that comes from having a bicycle store for five decades.
+Our bicycle fitting services draw from the deep well of experience that comes from having a cycling shop for five decades.
 We’ve performed literally thousands of successful bike fittings.
 Why?
 Because when a rider’s body is ideally supported that cyclist will be much more comfortable, avoid injury, and perform phenomenally better.

-Check out our Testimonials Page for great feedback from other customers about our professional bike fitting services.
+Check out our Testimonials Page for great feedback from other customers about our bike fitting services.

 Bicycle frames come with different geometries because people vary tremendously.
 In reality, there’s no such thing as a stock bike because there’s no such thing as a stock person.
 We’ve actually done bike fitting on identical twins, and in no case, did they end up at the same fit coordinates!
 Even if two people are genetically identical, how they use their bodies, their level of

 flexibility, and their injury history yield different results.

 We use a great variety of devices in the fit process.
 We’ve invested in a new state-of-the-art fitbike made by Purely Custom, which has the capability to create any configuration imaginable.
 We recently fitted a 6’10” man for a custom Co-Motion touring bike and the next rider was a 4’10” woman getting dialed for a hardtail mountain bike!
 During a bike fitting, we perform accurate, repeatable body measurements with a custom tool designed specifically for bike fit.
 Many other tools are used to hone in on the ideal position, like a varus/valgus forefoot measuring tool because cycling shoes can influence the entire body.

 Despite the technology we use, it all comes down to this … bike fitting is an art and not a science.
 A camera can’t capture the three dimensional soft